November 15, 2021

-Having either COVID-19 or influenza is tough on the body, and having both at once presents increased challenges, said family medicine practitioner Janet Huang Fitzpatrick, MD.
+Having either COVID-19 or influenza is tough on the body, and having both at once presents increased challenges, said internal medicine physician Janet Huang Fitzpatrick, MD.

 “They are both infectious diseases and if you catch either one by itself, generally speaking you’ll feel really bad as your immune system tries to fight the illness,” Fitzpatrick said.
 “If you catch both at the same time, they’re really just going to make you feel even worse.
 You immune system is going to have a harder time because it’s not fighting just one infection, it’s trying to fight two.”

 Symptoms of the flu include fever, cough, sore throat, nasal congestion, muscle or body aches, headaches and fatigue; vomiting and diarrhea are possible and more common in children.
 Symptoms of COVID-19 include fever or chills, cough, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting and diarrhea.

 COVID-19 and influenza are caused by different illnesses and require different vaccines; it is safe to receive a COVID-19 vaccine or booster dose on the same day as a flu shot, according to the CDC.
 Vaccinating against each illness increases a person’s chances of experiencing less severe illness, according to health experts.

 The most serious cases of either COVID-19 or influenza can lead to hospitalization or death, but Fitzpatrick said that preventing the spread of these illnesses is crucial even for people who would more likely be able to recover at home.